rossgk2/physmath/To do.md

 - add remark about using the unnatural isomorphism $\mathbf{F}$ to think about elements of dual space as (being represented by) row vectors

 Recent physics and tensor stuff (8/25/23)
+- Add note that tangent vectors change in the same way as the cord functions since there is an interpretation of tangent vector as vector tangent to curve.
+(Can also formally check with defn d/dx^i = d(- circ x^{-1})/dx^i.)
+- Reframe the change of basis for tangent vectors theorem as a simple consequence of change of bases between vector spaces; only particular detail added is what the change of basis matrix is
+- Two tensor concepts: change of coordinates and identification between vectors and dual vectors with a bilinear form.
+If these concepts don’t appear next to each other already, should include a summary with the linear algebra formulation and the physicist index notation.
 - fix conflict between my use of Lee's Alt convention and determinant convention (seems like I take the nice part definition of the wedge product from the Alt convention and then derive the determinant formula, but *without* factorials, which shouldn't be possible according to Lee)
 - $\frac{dy}{dx}$ and Oscar Cunningham's [dividing by a vector](https://oscarcunningham.com/4/dividing-by-a-vector/) blog post
 - electromagnetic induction